MrKalisz/PP2.4-ICD2O/README.md

 		4. Not a leap year.
 		5. Is a leap year.

+Output "Is a leap year" when it is.</br>
-Return true if the year is a leap year, false if it is not.
+Output "Is not a leap year" when it is not.